andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ---

-### WHAT WENT IN THIS SECTION?
-PERHAPS THE FOLLOWING?

 ### How do the Key Pieces Fit Together?
 [AHL]

 Note:

+@andrewharmellaw: WHAT WENT IN THIS SECTION?
+PERHAPS THE FOLLOWING?

 Knowing about all the various models is one thing.

-Knowing how they relate, interact, and (possibly) overlap is the _big_ thing.
+When you're doing work this complex, at this scale, knowing how they inter-relate, interact, and (possibly) overlap is the _big_ thing.

+We've discussed a little about the unsuccessful attempt to distill out a core - the case of Case.

+Remember; this was a very process-intensive environment, where our things (Cases) pass through a lot of organisations and hands.

 Discovering the spine / the armature of the domain as a whole turns out to be fundamental in this.

-Remember; this was a very process-intensive environment, where our things (Cases) pass through a lot of organisations and hands.

 You don't need to do this all bottom-up.
 You can start from the top, or take value-stream slices.

-Going *end-to-end* helps a lot.
+Going *end-to-end* helped us _a lot_.

 (This is a great use case for Event Storming, and one reason why it has proved so popular.)

 (There is a paradox here - I needed to investigate this first, in order to find the concrete elements, which then allowed me to pull back out to see how everything joined together into the whole, bigger picture.)

+NEAR ENEMY: When modelling, don't lose the bigger picture.

 ---